MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 of detail in many machine learning papers.

-That being said, if the results are truly reproducible, then the equivalent of 16 Nvidia P40 GPUs would be a Google TPUv2 which is a third generation ASIC device offered by Google on their Google Cloud Platform (GCP).
-The peak processing power of a TPUv2 is 180 TFlops (teraflops/second).
+That being said, if the results are truly reproducible, then the equivalent of 16 Nvidia P40 GPUs would be a Google TPUv2 which is a second generation TPU ASIC device offered by Google on their Google Cloud Platform (GCP).
+The peak processing power of a TPUv2 is 180 TFlops (teraflops/second) which is theoretically more powerful than 16 Nvidia P40 GPUs.

 Fortunately for the supervised learning approach to creating a MOBA playing AI, it is possible to have a purely batched approach to learning.
 That means it is possible to take advantage of cheaper, interruptible hardware on the cloud which is around 20% of the full price of hardware renting.
-For instance, on GCP, renting a TPUv2 per hour costs
+For instance, on GCP, renting a TPUv2 (preemptible) per hour costs
-$1.35 dollars per hour.
-So if we assume that training our system will take a similar amount of time (bearing in mind this is for training on 120,000 replays which for us will be just over 1TB of replay data which is massive), will cost $1.35 * 36 = $48.6 for a full training run and assuming no issues crop up during training.
+$1.35 dollars per hour (as of 04/09/2021).
+So if we assume that training our system will take a similar amount of time (bearing in mind this is for training on 120,000 replays which for us will be just over 1TB of replay data which is massive), it will cost $1.35 * 36 = $48.6 for a full training run and assuming no issues crop up during training.

 However, there are solutions around even this issue.
 For instance, Kaggle offers